SwarmStorm/awesome/README.md

 *   [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks

-## PHP

-*   [Simply-Static/simply-static](https://github.com/Simply-Static/simply-static) - Convert your WordPress site into a static one with the free WordPress static site generator plugin, Simply Static.

-*   [openemr/openemr](https://github.com/openemr/openemr) - The most popular open source electronic health records and medical practice management solution.

-*   [Labs64/laravel-boilerplate](https://github.com/Labs64/laravel-boilerplate) - Laravel Boilerplate / Starter Kit with Gentelella Admin Theme

-*   [jscaria/SavetoOneDrive](https://github.com/jscaria/SavetoOneDrive) - Save to OneDrive - A Google Chrome extension

-*   [scotch-io/scotch-box](https://github.com/scotch-io/scotch-box) - Scotch Box is a preconfigured Vagrant Box with a full array of LAMP Stack features to get you up and running with Vagrant in no time.

-*   [peppeocchi/php-cron-scheduler](https://github.com/peppeocchi/php-cron-scheduler) - PHP cron job scheduler

-*   [vimeo/psalm](https://github.com/vimeo/psalm) - A PHP static analysis tool for finding errors and security vulnerabilities in PHP applications

-*   [phpstan/phpstan](https://github.com/phpstan/phpstan) - PHP Static Analysis Tool - discover bugs in your code without running it!

-*   [WelterRocks/ecophacs](https://github.com/WelterRocks/ecophacs) - EcoPhacs is a php class to control ecovacs devices, like deebot and makes use of the ecovacs-api

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.

 ## AppleScript

 *   [jeongwhanchoi/convert-ppt-to-pdf](https://github.com/jeongwhanchoi/convert-ppt-to-pdf) - Batch convert ppt files to pdf files by Automator on MacOS